Cart 0

 Autoclave Team

 The Industrial Autoclave team was established with the goal of being able to manufacture carbon fiber composites.
 This would allow for the society to obtain more efficient, customizable materials at a lower cost than purchasing it elsewhere.
-This project includes designing an inlet system which includes an air filter, inline heater, solid state relays, and a pressure sensor.
-Also, designing a tube and piping system that maintains the desired design safety factor of 4.
-Members of this team have gained valuable knowledge in design, product purchasing, manufacturing, controls systems and composite materials.
+This project includes designing an inlet system from a tank of nitrogen, pressure sensors, and multiple solenoid valves.
+The system will be heated internally through a heating elements.
+Currently, final parts are being chosen and building is expected to begin in Spring 2025.